UmarAslamNawab/Todo-with-React-and-Core-Redux/README.md

-Todo with Authentication done with React on JSX using Redux.
+Todo with Google and Facebook Authentication on Firebase done with React and Redux.